Sno, 9781529947878

 Summary

-A beautiful and profound appreciation of snow from Swedish environmentalist Sverker Sörlin, exploring the cultural, scientific, artistic, and existential significance of what is fast-becoming a vanishing fact of nature.
+A beautiful and profound natural history of snow from the bestselling, award-winning Swedish environmentalist Sverker Sörlin, exploring the cultural, scientific, artistic and existential significance of what is, due to climate-change, fast-becoming a vanishing fact of nature.

 Book Details